Chapter 1. Hawaii, Garden Hoes, and Holiness

 previously visited in the summers of 1978 and 1983 on our way back from Europe for home

 assignment.
 Even earlier, while a student of Dr. Paul Orjala at

-"field experience" course.
+taking a missions "field experience" course.

 - Have you ever been to a voodoo ceremony?

 - Voodoo is a blend of Christian and animistic beliefs.

 One of the prominent features of voodoo worship is spirit possession.
 When one of the voodoo

 spirits takes control of a person, body and facial expressions change with the possession, often